clearlinux/clear-linux-documentation/source/clear-linux/bundles/overview.rst

 system administrators can then install and update sub-packages individually or as a set, using tools such as "yum" and "apt-get."

-The Clear Linux\* OS for Intel® Architecture takes a slightly different approach.
+The |CLOSIA| takes a slightly different approach.
 While we also use the concept of packages to manage compiling source code into binaries, we do not use the package concept to deploy software.
 Instead, we provide "bundles" that  provide a set of functionality